Sanveille95/Sanveille95/README.md

 - 👋 Hi, I’m Sandra
-- 👀 I’m interested in Program Coding
+- 👀 I’m interested in contributing to any projects.
-- 🌱 I’m currently learning full stack software developer
+- 🌱 I’m currently mastering C, python and sql.
 - 💞️ I’m looking to collaborate on any thing associated with programming
-- 📫 How to reach me: snwoleymorgan95@gmail.com
+- 📫 How to reach me: <snwoleymorgan95@gmail.com>

 <!---
 Sanveille95/Sanveille95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.